akshata29/agents/docs/hackathon/04-agent-implementation.md

 ## 🏗 Complete Agent Implementation Template

-Here's a complete template for implementing a production-ready agent:
+Here's a complete template for implementing a agent:

 ```python
 import asyncio